ray-project/ray/doc/source/data/key-concepts.rst

 `pandas DataFrame <https://pandas.pydata.org/docs/reference/frame.html>`_.
 Having multiple blocks in a datastream allows for parallel transformation and ingest.

-For ML use cases, Datastream natively supports mixing ndarrays with tabular data.
-To learn more, read :ref:`Working with array-like data <working_with_tensors>`.
+For ML use cases, Datastream natively supports mixing tensors with tabular data.
+To learn more, read :ref:`Working with tensor data <working_with_tensors>`.

 The following figure visualizes a datastream with three blocks, each holding 1000 rows.
 Note that certain blocks may not be computed yet.
 Normally, callers iterate over datastream blocks in a streaming fashion, so that not all